Cheapest Life Insurance for Seniors: Affordable 2025 Rates

 Overview

-SBLI stands out for its balance of affordability and service for seniors.
-With roots dating back to 1907, the company has built a reputation for financial strength and dependable coverage.
-For a 70-year-old male nonsmoker, a 10-year term life insurance policy with $100,000 in coverage averages $143 per month or $1,711 per year.
+SBLI balances affordability and service for seniors.
+With roots dating back to 1907, the company maintains a reputation for financial strength and dependable coverage.
+A 70-year-old male nonsmoker pays an average of $143 per month or $1,711 per year for a 10-year term life insurance policy with $100,000 in coverage.

-Applicants can choose from several rider options to customize their policy, such as terminal illness benefits, child term riders, and accidental death coverage.
-While SBLI limits new term applicants to age 75, its consistent performance in pricing and customer satisfaction makes it a compelling option for seniors focused on budget-conscious protection.
+You can add riders to customize your policy, such as terminal illness benefits, child term riders and accidental death coverage.
+SBLI limits new term applicants to age 75, but it offers competitive pricing and strong customer satisfaction for seniors who want affordable coverage.

 Cheap Life Insurance for Seniors: Buying Guide

 The most affordable senior life insurance policies depend on your coverage needs, health, age and financial goals.
-In the sections below, find the best way to find inexpensive rates and which policies to choose.
+These sections show how to find inexpensive rates and choose the right policy.

 How to Get Cheap Life Insurance for Seniors